celiae/celiae/README.md

 ## _celiae_

-_You can call me celiae, and I am a fans of ArchLinux, as well as other computer science._
+_I'm celiae, a fans of ArchLinux._

 > Obviously,I'm a rockie.